hringbauer/hapROH/package/upload_instructions.md

 Add the `--user` flag on Python settings where packages need to go to the user.

-# Ressources for further reading
+# Resources for further reading
 ### for packaging:
 https://packaging.python.org/tutorials/packaging-projects/